-40 This Random Digit Dialed (RDD) telephone survey utilized both cell phone numbers and landline numbers to reach participants.
+41 This Random Digit Dialed (RDD) telephone survey utilized both cell phone numbers and landline numbers to reach participants.
 This approach was used to make sure all groups of the LITC-eligibles were represented in the survey.
 The survey included more than 1,100 individuals and gathered information on eligible taxpayers' awareness and use of LITC services, the types of issues for which they would consider using clinic services, and other items including demographic information.
 See National Taxpayer Advocate 2014 Annual Report to Congress vol. 2, 1-26 (Research Study: Low Income Taxpayer Clinic Program: A Look at Those Eligible to Seek Help from the Clinics).

-41 IRC § 6695(a) imposes a penalty on a tax return preparer for failure to provide a copy of the return to the taxpayer, unless the failure is due to reasonable cause and not to willful neglect.
+42 IRC § 6695(a) imposes a penalty on a tax return preparer for failure to provide a copy of the return to the taxpayer, unless the failure is due to reasonable cause and not to willful neglect.
 IRC § 6695(b) imposes a penalty on a tax return preparer for failure to sign a return when required by regulation to do so, unless the failure is due to reasonable cause and not to willful neglect.

-42 Pew Research Center's Internet & American Life Project, Who's Not Online and Why?
+43 Pew Research Center's Internet & American Life Project, Who's Not Online and Why?
 (Sept.
-2013) (Phone survey conducted in 2013); see also Pew Research Center, Older Adults and Technology Use: Adoption is Increasing, but Many Seniors Remain Isolated from Digital Life (April 2014) (Phone survey conducted in 2013); Pew Research Center's Internet Project July 18 to September 30 Tracking Survey, African Americans and Technology Use: A Demographic Portrait (Jan.
-2014).
+2013) (Phone survey conducted in 2013); see also Pew Research Center, Older Adults and Technology Use:

-- Adults with less than a high school education: 41 percent offline; - Adults with high school diploma: 22 percent offline; - Living in households earning less than \$30,000 per year: 24 percent offline; - Living in rural areas: 20 percent offline; - Hispanics: 24 percent offline; and - African Americans: 20 percent offline (rising to 25 percent offline if household income is less than \$30,000 and to 37 percent for those with no high school diploma).
+- Senior citizens (aged 65+): 44 percent offline; - Adults with less than a high school education: 41 percent offline; - Adults with high school diploma: 22 percent offline; - Living in households earning less than \$30,000 per year: 24 percent offline; - Living in rural areas: 20 percent offline; - Hispanics: 24 percent offline; and - African Americans: 20 percent offline (rising to 25 percent offline if household income is less than \$30,000 and to 37 percent for those with no high school diploma).

 Finally, a 2014 online survey by Forrester Research found interesting data about the use of certain devices to conduct some transactions online.
-While this study was conducted online and thus excluded responses from individuals who were offline or had limited online capabilities, there were some noteworthy findings:43
+While this study was conducted online and thus excluded responses from individuals who were offline or had limited online capabilities, there were some noteworthy findings:44